 Prelude to a phenomenon

 Autumn 1979 was not a glorious time in Great Britain.
 Unemployment and inflation were reaching record levels.
 Public morale was low.
-The new Conservative government under Mrs Margaret Thatcher had recently unveiled a highly unpopular budget.
+The new Conservative government under Prime Minister Mrs Margaret Thatcher had recently unveiled a highly unpopular budget.
 The country was still reeling from the effects of months of industrial strikes that had brought down the Labour government and led to the ‘Winter of Discontent’.
-One such industrial dispute at London’s Thames Television came to an end on 24 October after blacking out the entire Independent Television network for close to eleven weeks.
+One such industrial dispute at London’s Thames Television came to an end on 24 October after blacking out the entire Independent Television network for close to 11 weeks.

-But in Autumn 1979, Minder was unashamedly intended as a vehicle for its leading actor, Dennis Waterman, to capitalise on his popularity in an earlier Thames Television series The Sweeney, that had recently come to an end.
+But in Autumn 1979, Minder was unashamedly intended as a follow-up series for its leading actor, Dennis Waterman, to capitalise on his popularity in an earlier Thames Television series The Sweeney, that had recently come to an end.

-The Sweeney, in which Waterman co-starred with John Thaw, was a no-holds-barred action series based in London about two officers in Scotland Yard’s Flying Squad (known as the ‘Sweeney Todd’ in rhyming slang).
+The Sweeney, in which he co-starred with the late John Thaw, was a no-holds-barred action series based in London about two officers in Scotland Yard’s Flying Squad (known as the ‘Sweeney Todd’ in rhyming slang).
 Dennis Waterman played the part of Detective Sergeant George Carter while John Thaw played Carter’s guv’nor, Detective Inspector Jack Regan.
-In its quest to achieve gritty realism, the programme’s action sequences, tough dialogue, car chases and violence -- on both sides of the law -- set a new standard in British police shows.
+In its quest to achieve gritty realism, the programme’s action sequences, tough dialogue, car chases and violence — on both sides of the law — set a new standard in British police shows.
 There were regular complaints from the police about its portrayal of police brutality but the public could not get enough of the programme or its two stars.

 When The Sweeney finished its run in 1978, its production company began to look for another role for Dennis Waterman.
-The company, Euston Films, had been set up six years earlier as a subsidiary of Thames Television specialising in film production, and was headed by George Taylor and Lloyd Shirley.
-Before The Sweeney its major output had been the 1972 series Special Branch with George Sewell and Patrick Mower, and a six-part series under the general title Armchair Cinema.
-One of these episodes, Regan, written by Ian Kennedy Martin and directed by Tom Clegg, was the pilot of The Sweeney.
+The company, Euston Films, headed by George Taylor and Lloyd Shirley, had been set up six years earlier as a subsidiary of Thames Television to specialise in the production of television drama on film.
+Before making The Sweeney, Euston’s major output had been the 1973 series Special Branch starring George Sewell and Patrick Mower, and a six-part series under the general title Armchair Cinema.
+One of the episodes, Regan, written by Ian Kennedy Martin and directed by Tom Clegg, was the pilot of The Sweeney.

 The successor to The Sweeney came in the form of a film script called Minder penned two years earlier by veteran television writer Leon Griffiths about an East End crime boss and his bodyguard.

-The character he took on in Minder, as the tough, streetwise yet slightly naïve underdog had many similarities to his role as Sergeant Carter in The Sweeney, the sidekick of the powerful Inspector Regan.
+The character he took on in Minder, as the tough, streetwise but put-upon and naïve underdog, had many similarities to his role as Sergeant Carter in The Sweeney, the sidekick of the powerful Inspector Regan.